linmeiyan-rsc/python-learning/Lesson-1-parameters.md

 if __name__ == "__main__":
     main()
 ```
-the result of "Python calculator.py" will be:
+the result of the command `Python calculator.py` will be:
 ```text
 6561
 ```